wlangera/gcube-bcubed-hack/paper.md

 ## Conclusions and future work

+- summarise take away message

+- to do after the hackathon
   - vignettes

   - multispecies

   - implement virtual species

   - unit tests for all functions

   - documentation complete

   - issues: eg bugs: crs, improvements: column names, enhancements: spatial pattern, spatiotemporal connection

 ## Links to software
 - gcube repo

-- Commit hash meegeven van einde hackathon: reference point to know what version of the software you reviewed. https://github.com/b-cubed-eu/gcube/commit/6cceb2b229ac25d1df47a9c3a2e20b464f827e18 if function names or arguments are different, it is because it was changed shortly after the hackathon and is used here as such to improve clarity
+- Commit hash meegeven van einde hackathon: reference point https://github.com/b-cubed-eu/gcube/commit/6cceb2b229ac25d1df47a9c3a2e20b464f827e18 if function names or arguments are differentin this paper, it is because it was changed shortly after the hackathon and is used here as such to improve clarity

-- current pkgdown website and say that during writing this there is a version 0.1.0 with vignettes etc.
+- current pkgdown website and say that at the time of writing this, there is a version 0.1.0 with vignettes etc.

 ## Acknowledgements